lichendust/meander/readme.md

 	{{include: scenes/some_file.fountain}}

 — somewhere in your Fountain file will cause it to import the contents of the path at that location.
-The include paths used are *relative to the file they're written in*, not where Meander is being run from.
+The include paths used are *relative to the file they're written in*.

 ⚠ Includes in Meander are infinitely recursive, meaning you can turtle all the way down with child files as many levels as makes you happy, but **they're not cycle-safe**.
 You will get a stack overflow or an infinite loop where your computer runs out of memory if you circularly include files.